 Make Smart Real Estate Investments (Even if You Have No Clue)

 When you decide to invest in real estate, consider your cash at hand and your risk tolerance.

-I'm sure that you’ve heard of your parents always telling you never put all your eggs in one basket, increasing your odds at succeeding.
+I’m sure that you’ve heard of your parents always telling you never put all your eggs in one basket, increasing your odds of succeeding.

 REIT means Real Estate Investment Trust, owned by a company that operates or finances real estate that generates income.
 Similar to the framework of mutual funds, REIT’s pool of capital comes from many investors.

-The investor earns dividends from the real estate earnings without needing to buy or finance the properties and managing the rental.
+The investor earns dividends from the real estate earnings without needing to buy or finance the properties and manage the rental.

 You can choose to invest in a REIT company because, like stocks, they are publicly traded.
 While the company is highly liquid, it offers little capital appreciation on different real estate.